 Installation and configuration of the DDM instance are commonly handled by the end user IT team with assistance from the AV Integrator and/or Audinate.
 The DDM deployment often requires DHCP and DNS server configuration by the onsite IT team for proper functionality.

-- Audinate has provided a helpful DDM Quick Start Guide to assist with DDM deployment.
+- Audinate has provided a helpful Dante Domain Manager Quick Start Guide to assist with DDM deployment.

 Once a site has deployed DDM, the DDM site Administrator accesses the DDM instance via a web browser.
 Tesira Dante devices can be updated to the appropriate firmware and join a DDM Domain as needed.
 Dante Controller or DDM can be used to view the current Dante firmware running on a Tesira device: